The tooth implant procedure. - Part 2.

 The first surgery.

-The initial surgery involves the placement of the dental implant itself as we have just described, with the exception that the gum tissue flaps are positioned back in a fashion where they completely cover over both the jawbone and the dental implant.
+The initial surgery involves the placement of the dental implant itself as we have just described, with the exception that the gum tissue flaps are put back in place in a fashion where they completely cover over both the jawbone and the dental implant.

 The second surgery.